Skip to main content

 Overview

-Supreme Court’s dismissal underscores limits of judicial review on preventive detention after NSA revocation
+Supreme Court’s dismissal of habeas corpus underscores limits of preventive detention under NSA

 Key Facts

-1. On 14 March 2026, the Union Government revoked the NSA detention order against Ladakh activist Sonam Wangchuk.
+1. 14 March 2026: Union Government revoked the NSA detention order against Ladakh activist Sonam Wangchuk.

-6. Senior Advocate Kapil Sibal requested a hearing on merits, but Solicitor General Tushar Mehta asked the petitioner to withdraw.
+4. Senior Advocate Kapil Sibal sought a merits hearing; Solicitor General Tushar Mehta asked the petitioner to withdraw.

 Background & Context